xzuyn/ROCm-Guides/aitextgen/README.md

 `pip install --pre torch --index-url https://download.pytorch.org/whl/nightly/rocm5.5`

 You can now use aitextgen-fork.
 It's a bit hacky atm, and only features a script for training from scratch.
 I'll be adding a finetune option now that I have stronger hardware.
-You just need to run this command:
+By default the scratch script will make a tiny gpt2 model on shakespeare.

-Now edit the file how you want, and run it with the following command:
+Edit `train_from_scratch.py` if you want, and run it with the following commands:

 `export HSA_OVERRIDE_GFX_VERSION=11.0.0`